 One of the most difficult things for beginners is to recognize promising precipitates and distinguish them from preciptiates that are not worth pursuing.
 Except for drops where the protein is denatured, precipitate can be regarded as a positive drop result.
 This is because precipitate occurs in a state of supersaturation.
 Crystals can only grow from supersaturated states, and thus they can grow from precipitates.

-How do I tell a "good" precipitate from a "bad" precipitate?
+How do I tell a good precipitate from a bad one?

 |Non-amorphous precipitate||Characteristic brownish tinge to the precipitate|

 |Precipitate shows birefringence or is shiny white||Skins on the drop|

 |Precipitate redissolves if given the right conditions||Precipitate does not redissolve upon dilution|